Kaj Gynt: Career

+Acting

 Before emigrating to New York, Gynt performed three years with the Royal Dramatic Theatre in Stockholm.
 In America, she played Kate in the 1917 film The Eternal Mother and was a skating party guest in the 1917 film, The Last Sentence, directed by Ben Turbett.
 In 1921, Gynt played Clorinda in Henry Bataille's 3-act romantic comedy, Don Juan, at the Garrick Theatre, New York.

-Author
+Writing

 She authored the book for the 1927 Broadway musical revue, Rang Tang.
 She also co-authored, in 1936 with Langston Hughes, a proposed production, Cock o' the World, music by Duke Ellington, Wilbur Hughes Strickland, MD (1903–1987), and Billy Strayhorn.
 The work was never performed.